zotonic/zotonic/doc/developer-guide/dispatch-rules.rst

 site.

 A module or site can have multiple dispatch files, and they can have `any` filename.
-Nota bene: the file may not have the extension “.erl”.
+The file may not have the extension ``.erl``.
 Otherwise it will be compiled by the Emakefile, which will result in errors as a dispatch file is not a valid Erlang module.

 The content of a dispatch file is an Erlang list of dispatch rules.